Why DOC regulates deer farming

 Deer farmers must comply with the following conditions:

-- As a minimum, boundary fences should meet the standards for an adequate deer-proof fence under the Noxious Animals in Captivity Regulations 1969 (see diagram of the minimum fencing standards for specific deer species).
+- As a minimum, boundary fences should meet the standards for an adequate deer-proof fence according to the Deer Farming Notice No. 5, 2008, which is under the Wild Animal Control Act 1977 (see diagram of the minimum fencing standards for specific deer species).

 - Paddocks with fences not up to standard must not be used until the fences have been repaired or upgraded.